 - When Mr. Burns takes on Bart as his heir, Homer tries to get him back.
 In a deleted scene, shown on a clip show special, instead of releasing the hounds (or the bees, or the hounds with bees in their mouths so when the bark they shoot bees at you) Burns chooses to release the Robotic Richard Simmons.
 It chases off Homer, but continues to antagonize Mr. Burns.
 Smithers attempts to take it out with a sawed-off shotgun blast to the face, but it reforms a la Terminator T-1000.
-The shotgun itself, and Smithers hiding it in his jacket, is a reference to The Terminator.
+The shotgun itself, and Smithers hiding it in his jacket, is a reference to The Terminator as well.

 - A sawed-off shotgun was the weapon of choice of Clyde Barrow.
 It hung from a strap around his shoulder so that he could easily conceal it under his coat, and quickly raise it up into a firing position.

 - Both Eric Harris and Dylan Klebold carried sawed-off shotguns during the Columbine High School massacre.
 Harris for one likened the shotguns to the ones shown in Doom, which led to outrage and (sensationalist) headlines accusing Doom and many others of corrupting youth.

 - This isn't always a modification, the Ithaca Auto & Burglar (1922) was a known as a "factory-built sawed-off shotgun" and aimed at police forces.
 Er...make that sold to police forces.